Old Bega Hospital Restoration Documentation

 The Reserve Land Manager wrote to the Premier to seek her intervention on 17 January 2019.

-On 21 January 2019 Leanne Atkinson announced that if she were elected at the forthcoming State election on 22 March, an incoming Labor government would provide $500,000 emergency funding to put a roof on the Old Bega Hospital.
+On 21 January 2019 Leanne Atkinson, Labor candidate for the State seat of Bega, announced that if she were elected at the forthcoming State election on 22 March, an incoming Labor government would provide $500,000 emergency funding to put a roof on the Old Bega Hospital.

 On 8 February 2019 Andrew Constance, Member for Bega, announced that the NSW government had made a reservation of up to $3 million from the Regional Communities Development Fund for the restoration of the Old Bega Hospital.
 Mr Constance said the funding is not conditional and does not have a timeframe and will roll over if there is a change of government.
 Confirmation letter from Mr Barilaro.

 As the $3m reservation is short of the $3.421m estimate for the cost of the stage 1 'bare bones' proposal, the Reserve Land Manager wrote again to Mr Barilaro on 15 March 2019 to request that the original 2015 offer of $0.5m be made available.

 Last updated 19 March 2019